hannorein/rebound/docs/binaryformat.md

 REBOUND comes with its own binary format.
 The binary format allows you to store a current simulation state to a file or to memory.
-The binary format is also used when you make a copy of a simulation or when you compare two similations with each other.
+The binary format is also used when you make a copy of a simulation or when you compare two simulations with each other.
 The Simulationarchive is an extension of the binary format which allows you to store multiple snapshots of a simulation in one file.
 This page explains the details of the binary format.
 It is mainly intended for people who wish to extend the built-in REBOUND functionality.